• Skip to main content

 County Impact

-Cherokee County collects the $10 fee, which is deposited into the county’s Road & Bridge Fund as required by statute, said Cherokee County Commissioner Kelly Traylor.
+Grimes County collects the $10 fee, which is deposited into the county’s Road & Bridge Fund as required by statute, said Grimes County Commissioner David Tullos.

 “We are fighting an uphill battle on our roads because costs are going up but our revenue source is decreasing because of inflation,” Traylor explained.
 The road budget must cover materials, labor, equipment, repair, maintenance, and replacement costs for roads, bridges, vehicles, culverts, etc.